 Four-year-olds are at a higher risk of developing symptoms of psychiatric problems by the time they turn six, as compared to children who sleep soundly.

-Interviews of parents conducted by the researchers were on the basis of DSM-IV diagnostic manual, which contains the official diagnostic criteria for mental disorders.
+Interviews with parents conducted by the researchers were on the basis of DSM-IV diagnostic manual, which contains the official diagnostic criteria for mental disorders.

 The study looked at over 1000 participants, all four-year-olds and parents of around 800 of these children were interviewed again two years later.